 Also note that The Lad-ette in fiction not uncommonly winds up dropping her lifestyle in favour of something more conventional.
 It is difficult to tell whether this is Truth in Television or not, given how relatively recent the character type is, but there is probably at least an element of wishful thinking at play.

-Also compare with her female drinking mates, the Hard-Drinking Party Girl and the Lady Drunk.
+Also compare her female drinking mates, the Hard-Drinking Party Girl and the Lady Drunk.
 And, for the ideologies for and against her, see Girls Need Role Models, Real Women Never Wear Dresses and Vasquez Always Dies.
 The Squadette may also be a Lad-ette, but it's not a job requirement.

 A Gender Bender plot (especially via a "Freaky Friday" Flip) can often result in a girl with a literal masculine personality who acts much like a Lad-ette.

 Contrast with Yamato Nadeshiko and Proper Lady; two ideals of feminine beauty (Eastern Asia and Western Europe, respectively.)
 Also contrast with the Iron Lady, a similarly masculine woman with a very different personality.